Get ready for the UEFA Europa League

 Match of the week: Benfica vs Rangers

 The biggest test yet for rejuvenated Rangers.
-Steven Gerrard's men extended their unbeaten run to 16 games as they beat Lech last Thursday, and the whisper that Celtic's nine-year stranglehold on Scottish football may be nearing an end is now entering open conversation.
-In Benfica, though, they face a side that have won their last seven matches and in fine attacking style, too.
+Steven Gerrard's men are 17 games unbeaten, and the whisper that Celtic's nine-year stranglehold on Scottish football may be nearing an end is now entering open conversation.
+In Benfica, though, they face a side that had won their last seven matches and in fine attacking style, too, before a setback on Monday.

 Lech full-back Tymoteusz Puchacz has faced both teams and knows who he is backing to win.
 "Rangers are not nearly as strong as Benfica or have their quality," says the Poland U21 international. "[Rangers] are not unbeatable."
 Yet they have been of late, and what better time for Alfredo Morelos – currently level with Ally McCoist – to set a new club record for European goals?